What is AWS cloud monitoring?

 AWS offers some tools to keep the costs under control.
 AWS Cost Explorer, once enabled, creates 24 hours reports on the current and forecasted costs for your AWS cloud service utilization.
 It is part of the broader AWS Billing and Cost management service, which includes usage reports.
 Third-party AWS monitoring tools support checking your cost and resource utilization on AWS, and are usually a better choice since their reports are more complete and contain customizable monitoring dashboards for visualizing AWS costs.

-In case budgeting is needed to better plan your AWS cloud usage, AWS Budgets is another service from Amazon that helps you set up different budgets, and alerts you when you went over budget and where.
+In case budgeting is needed to better plan your AWS cloud usage, AWS Budgets is another service from Amazon that helps you set up yours, and alerts you when you went over budget and where.
+These alerts are triggered based on predefined thresholds, allowing you to respond quickly when spending exceeds your set limits.
 If that happens, there is yet another tool that can help you identify the cause of surpassing your intended expenditures on AWS cloud, AWS Cost Anomaly Detection.
 It is a monitoring system just for AWS costs that can analyze seasonal and past usage patterns, set thresholds, and send alerts for identifying the cause of overspending.

 Why it is important to monitor an AWS cloud